Wind power in the Netherlands: Westereems

 The next largest onshore wind farm is the Westereems wind farm located in Eemshaven in Groningen, in the north of the Netherlands.

 Princess Alexia

 Up until the Westereems Wind Park was commissioned the largest onshore wind farm was the Princess Alexia Windpark in Zeewolde (122MW), consisting of 36 REpower turbines and a 3.2MW/33MWh battery storage power station of BMW i3 batteries.
-Other large wind farms are located in Delfzijl-zuid (43 MW), Lelystad (46 MW), Terneuzen, (Koegorspolder, 44 MW), and Biddinghuizen (WP Kubbeweg, 34 MW).

-Rachel Carson
+Eemmeerdijk

-The Rachel Carson wind farm (also known as the Eemmeerdijk Wind Park.) remarkably consists of wind turbines with just 2 blades, manufactured by Nedwind, the 18 turbines have a combined nominal power of 18 MW.
+The Eemmeerdijk wind farm consists of wind turbines with just 2 blades, manufactured by Nedwind.
+The 19 turbines have a combined nominal power of 18 MW.
+The wind farm was built in 1998.

+In 2006 the tower of one of the turbines had buckled.
+The damaged wind turbine could be safely dismantled.
+A second wind turbine was also dismantled.
+In January 2023 another wind turbine collapsed due to strong winds, leaving the farm with only 16 turbines.